pi-top/pi-top-Python-SDK/docs/overview.rst

 * :ref:`pi-top Maker Architecture (pma)<api_pma:API - pi-top Makers Architecture (PMA)>`

-This is due to the fact that pi-topCEED do not support PMA.
+This is due to the fact that PMA is only available for pi-top [4].

 ----------------------------------------
-Making use of additional helper classes
+Additional helper modules/classes
 ----------------------------------------

-TODO: determine additional helpers - keyboard, speech, etc.
+The pi-top SDK provides some helpful modules/classes to get the most out of your pi-top.
+Check out :ref:`the Keyboard module<api_keyboard:API - pi-top Keyboard Input Component>` to use your computer keyboard as an input device, similar to a PMA button.